sanand0/til/llms.md

   - GPT for aggressive answering and you’ll post‑filter.
 Wrap with regex/diff guards.
   - Gemini / Qwen for cheap-ish long context but can tolerate noise?
 Enforce sanity checks and chunk shorter.
 - 28 Jul 2025.
 LLMs have an internal "thinking progress" bar in its hidden states (a "Thinking Progress Vector").
 By moving the bar forward ("overclocking") you can make them conclude faster _without hurting accuracy_!
 Can't do this with APIs, but is a way by which LLMs might start speeding up.
 [Overclocking LLM Reasoning](https://royeisen.github.io/OverclockingLLMReasoning-paper/)
 - 28 Jul 2025.
 Since coding is fast, deciding the next feature is a bottleneck.
-[The Batch](https://www.deeplearning.ai/the-batch/how-to-get-through-the-product-management-bottleneck/)
+[The Batch](https://www.deeplearning.ai/the-batch/how-to-get-through-the-product-management-bottleneck/). #ai-coding
   - Ask PMs who know what users want
   - Ask PMs again after sharing log analysis and survey analysis with them
   - Automate via LLMs to scale backlogs